The Lighthouse School Team consists of educators, teachers, psychologists, designers, dreamers and creators.

 Help any student in need of academic, social and emotional assistance. • Act as a resource person • To be students advocate not a disciplinarian. • To be involved in activities and services that will enhance the quality of our students’ school experience • Facilitate student achievement and personal growth through systematic and developmental classroom guidance experiences, behaviour, academics, extra-curricular activities, etc. • Promote individual/ group awareness and personal growth. • Prepare and supervise a variety of lessons.
 Help children to explore feelings and emotions that are often related to their experiences.
 Offer them the time, empathy and respect they need to express their feelings and perhaps understand themselves from a different perspective.
 The aim is to reduce their confusion and help children towards a deeper understanding of their concerns (“I” messages, feelings, communication, friendships, conflict resolution) • To help children reflect on what is happening to them and consider alternative ways of doing things and further cope with challenges to make positive changes in their life where necessary. • Establish a relationship of trust and respect • Work with agreed targets/ goals in relation to the child • Undertaking group as well as individual therapy on occasions • Encourage children to talk about issues they feel they cannot normally share with others • Actively listen to childs concerns and empathising with their position • Challenge any inconsistencies in what the child says or does • Help children to make decisions and choices regarding possible ways forward • Referring parents/ families to other sources of help, as appropriate; include me and/ or colleagues in the field out of school hours. • Liaising, as necessary, with parents and staff to help make changes based on the issues raised by the child • Maintain appropriate student-adult boundaries. • Establish a nurturing environment that promotes communication. • Meet face-to-face with parents during set office hours • Develop positive relationships and provide extra support for individual students as needed. • Provide educational research for the program when and where necessary • Facilitate the teachers understanding of a child’s needs and provide teachers with suggestions for effective classroom management • Attend parent/teacher meetings • Monitor and review progress of the child and determine the success of the strategies and intervention in and out (break duties) of the classroom where necessary • review and evaluate a plan for students if needed.
 Check the progress and monitor all students by sending progress reports (ILP updates) to parents and follow up. • Set up meeting with parents and actively involve parents or legal guardian in the development and implementation of further interventions • Potentially create a parent educational workshop

 My name is Pambos Artemiou and I am 26 years old.
-This is my second year at Our Lighthouse Primary school as a year 5 and year 6 mainstream teacher and I am really excited about this.
+This is my second year at Our Lighthouse Primary school as a Year 5 mainstream teacher and I am really excited about this.
 I have a Bachelor Degree from the University of Ioannina and a Masters degree in Educational Assessment from the University of Cyprus.
 At the Lighthouse I am given the opportunity to apply this knowledge in my lessons.
 My general philosophy is to make kids happy and make sure that when they are at school they feel like being at their second home.
 Education comes easy when it is playful, relevant and occasionally unstructured and those are the methods used with our students.
 Finally, my special role as a Physical Education’s teacher allows me to combine learning with exercise and this is of great importance for me.
 The ideal educational system for me is a system that manages to bring to life the Ancient Greek quote

 ‘’Brain healthy in healthier body’’.